adrianbiro/adrianbiro.github.io/content/Automation_CICD_Stuff/Jenkins_Stuff.md

-# Automation CI/CD Stuff
+# Jenkins Stuff

-## Jenkins
 Copy modules from Jenkins parameters, then in PowerShell run this, search, with the string that will return, in Kibana (Lucene mode).

 ```powershell
 "http.response.status_code: [499 TO 600] AND container.name : (" + $((Get-Clipboard -Raw) -replace "\n", "* OR ") + "*)"
 ```

-### Backup Jenkins metadata
+## Backup Jenkins metadata

 There is a better way to do it, yes, but when you are in a strangely setup environment, where you cant acces manage jenkins session, but you have control over claster where is runs, it is what you can do.

 First run this as free style pipeline periodicaly.

 ```sh
 #!/bin/bash
 set -euxo pipefail